WHYAMERICASUCKS.COM

 The Signal problem did not end with one leaked chat

 AP later reported a second Signal fight around Hegseth, saying he took airstrike details from a secure military channel and shared them in a chat that included his wife, his lawyer, and his brother.
-AP also reported that the first leaked chat accidentally included the editor of The Atlantic and triggered the Defense Department inspector general investigation.

 Then came the purge pattern

-On April 2, 2026, AP reported that Hegseth had ousted the Army's top uniformed officer, Gen. Randy George, and that more than a dozen top generals and admirals had either retired early or been removed from their posts since Hegseth took office.
-AP also said Pentagon officials often gave no public reason for those departures.
+AP also reported that more than a dozen top generals and admirals had either retired early or been removed from their posts since Hegseth took office, and that Pentagon officials often gave no public reason for the departures.

 More Stories